d3giigii/d3giigii.github.io/index.md

 You can contact me via email at lhammond997@gmail.com (preferred) or alternatively at hamm32637@email.ccbcmd.edu

-For **NON-ACADEMIC OR PROFESSIONAL** matters you can get in touch with me more quickly through Discord.
+For **NON-ACADEMIC OR NON-PROFESSIONAL** matters you can get in touch with me more quickly through Discord.
 DM me at d3giigii#0215